Amid fireworks and razzmatazz, Copa America kicks off

 The U.S. Department of Justice says an international marketing company paid hundreds of millions of dollars in bribes to members of the 10 Conmebol federations to secure television rights to this and other tournaments.

-There has been some speculation that many of the world’s soccer chiefs might steer clear of the tournament to avoid public anger.
+There has been some speculation that many of the world’s football chiefs might steer clear of the tournament to avoid public anger.

 "I don't know who'll be here from FIFA and Conmebol and who won't," said Chilean Harold Mayne-Nicholls, the former chairman of FIFA’s inspection group for World Cup bids.